mikepenz/FastAdapter/MIGRATION.md

 expandableExtension = new ExpandableExtension<>();
 fastAdapter.addExtension(expandableExtension);
 ```
+* moved all previous intern `FastAdapter.*Listener` to their own interfaces

 **SOMETHING MISSING?** Please open a issue and let me know.
 Or open a PR and add missing migration notes